 5. Hold The Media Accountable.

 The media is a male-centered sphere that glorifies masculine power while degrading women in deeply troubling ways.
 Movies, music and television all profit off the sexualization and objectification of the female body.
 Rarely do we see well-rounded and empowered female leads on film.
 The public scrutinizes female celebrities for being too sexual or not sexy enough.
 Journalism is a male-dominated field, and reporters enable the patriarchy by reinforcing sexist paradigms.
 For example, male journalists will question the character of female politicians, framing them as emotional, less informed and less qualified to lead.

 If we want to disarm the patriarchy, we need to challenge the media to stop catering to sexism and represent women in nontraditional ways.

 6. Do Not Confuse Nonparticipation With Activism.

-When we use a phrase like “smash the patriarchy,” the action verb “smash” implies that we’re actively working against the existing power structure that oppresses us.
-Yet in many cases, people argue that because they don’t conform to patriarchal values, they’ve done enough.
-While refusing to participate in patriarchal activities—like watching sexist films or subjecting an individual to sexual violence—is a step in the right direction, it is not the most effective way to challenge and end sexism.
+When we use a phrase like “smash the patriarchy,” the verb “smash” implies that we’re actively working against the oppressive power structure.
+However, some people argue that because they don’t conform to patriarchal values, they’ve done enough.
+Refusing to take part in patriarchal activities like watching sexist films is a step in the right direction, but it is not the most effective way to challenge and end sexism.
 Activism is.

 Let’s Smash the Patriarchy Now!